CodeCaster28/Unity-Board-Game/README.md

 * Heroes M&M movement style (free travelling until movement points depletion)
 * 4 players, up to 9 players supported on field (for no pawn overlapping)
 * GUI Animations and buttons
-* Editor Script that adds new Field and automatically assign it's properties
+* Editor Script that adds/remove Field and automatically assign it's properties or removes old dependencies

 **What is NOT included**